Baby Essentials for the First 3 Months You Can’t Forget About

 My baby never needed them.
 When she was teething, she just used her fingers.

-I know that for some moms, pacifiers are a baby essential for the first 3 months.
+I know that for some moms, pacifiers are essential for the first three months.

 12. Onesies specifically for the umbilical cord